U-Pack vs. U-Haul

 Are there any extra fees for U-Haul?
 What about U-Pack?

-- U-Haul prices only include the cost of renting the truck.
+U-Haul rental prices only include the cost of renting the truck.
 In other words, on top of your U-Haul quote, you’ll pay additional costs to add fuel, sales tax, road tolls, and damage coverage to calculate your final price.
 If you need to purchase extra mileage, extra days, or add extra drivers, those are also additional costs.
-These costs can really add up – for example, just the cost of fuel could almost double your moving cost.
-You can see what the cost of fuel will be for your trip with our moving truck gas calculator.
+These costs can really add up – for example, just the cost of fuel could almost double your moving expense.
+You can see what the cost of fuel will be for your trip with our moving truck gas calculator

 U-Pack vs. U-Haul: Which to choose?

 The details are clear: U-Pack is simply the better way to move.
 The service is easier than driving a truck - and the price of fuel is included.
 To see what your move will cost, click for a free moving quote.
-You can ditch the U-Haul and move easily and affordably with U-Pack.
+Why drive a rental truck when you can move easily and affordably with U-Pack?

-For more information on U-Haul and truck rental, check out these resources:
+For more information on U-Haul rentals, check out these resources:

 Frequently asked questions about U-Haul truck rental